aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/outputting-expression-results/_index.md

 <<[d]:"yyyy.MM.dd">>
 {{< /highlight >}}

-LINQ Reporting Engine provides many additional number formats that can not be specified using format strings because these formats are missing in standard .Net libraries.
+LINQ Reporting Engine provides several additional number formats that can not be specified using format strings because these formats are missing in standard .Net libraries.
 The following table describes these formats.

 |Number Format|Description|
 | :- | :- |